 Effects of Marijuana on the Mind and Body

 Marijuana affects the cannabinoid receptors in the brain that influences pleasure, as well as sensory and time perception.
 Those receptors also affect thinking, concentration, and memory, which is part of the concern of widespread marijuana use.
-Some studies now suggest damage to the brain that occurs with marijuana use could be long-lasting or even permanent, especially when use begins at a relatively young age.
-Since individuals under the age of 25 don’t have fully developed brains, drugs like marijuana can affect them particularly strongly.

 Other effects of marijuana include: